-You can hold unlimited charge cards, which means that you can collect the welcome bonuses on all of the Gold Rewards Card, Business Gold Card, Platinum Card, Business Platinum Card, and Aeroplan Card without worrying about running into card limits.
+You can hold unlimited charge cards, which means that you can collect the welcome bonuses on all of the Platinum Card, Business Platinum Card, Business Gold Card, and Aeroplan Card without worrying about running into card limits.

 But the four-card limit makes things more interesting in terms of American Express’s revolving credit products.